keddad/sif/README.md

 Params:
 * --workspace: Path to workspace where targets are, if not current folder
 * --label: Label of target to optimize
-* --param: Param to optimize
+* --params: Params to optimize.
+Split with ","
 * --check: List of additional targets (tests) to ensure still compile (pass) while optimizing.
 Split with ","
 * -v: Verbose mode